 Because of these differences, students sometimes worry about the move into Year 6.
 We understand this, so we aim to make the transition as smooth and trouble-free as possible.

-Year 5 students are invited to attend two Middle Department social events: a games evening, usually in February, and a trip to Entertainment City, usually in March.
+Year 5 students are invited to attend two Middle Department social events: a games evening, usually in Term 3, and a film evening, usually in Term 4.

 The Middle Department Coordinator will also meet with the Year 5 students and explain the various differences involved in moving into Year 6.
 The students will be able to have their questions answered.

-Although Year 6 students do not have one main teacher, they have a Class Tutor who meets their tutor group each morning and afternoon.
+Although Year 6 students do not have one main teacher, they have a Class Tutor who meets their tutor group each morning.
 The tutor is the first point of contact if students are facing any personal or organisational issues.

-In Year 6, to smooth the transition from Junior Department, we attempt to arrange the school timetable in such a way that tutors will also teach their tutor group for one of their subjects.
+In Year 6, to smooth the transition from Junior Phase, we attempt to arrange the school timetable in such a way that tutors will also teach their tutor group for one of their subjects - usually English or Mathematics.
 As a result, tutors develop both pastoral and academic knowledge of the students in their tutor group, thereby enabling them to offer better informed and focused guidance to the students in their care.

 This can be challenging at the beginning, as students learn their way around the school.
-However, in the first two weeks of Year 6, while students are settling and finding their way around, the teachers will be lenient and understanding if a student loses their way and is late for a lesson.
+However, until the end of the first two full school weeks of Year 6, while students are settling and finding their way around, the teachers will be lenient and understanding if a student loses their way and is late for a lesson.

-Subjects like English, Mathematics and Science are taught in 'ability sets' from Year 7.
+Most subjects are taught in 'sets' from Year 7.
+This means that students are placed into teaching groups based on their previous attainment levels.
 However, in Year 6 we prefer to teach most subjects in tutor groups.
-Only Arabic, Islamic Studies, French and PE may be set in Year 6.
+Only Arabic, Islamic Studies, French, German and PE may be set in Year 6.

 Because Secondary students follow a rotational timetable, they must carry the correct books and equipment to each lesson.
 Year 6 students are the youngest who have to do this, so they are given priority over Year 7-11 students to rent lockers near their tutor room.

 Year 7-11 students may only use their lockers during the first 5 minutes of each break.
-However, Year 6 students are given a sticker on their BSK photographic identification badge, so that prefects will allow them to use their lockers at any time during break.
+However, Year 6 students are allowed by prefects use their lockers at any time during break.

-Year 6 students are expected to prepare for more formal tests than they did in Year 5.
-To ensure that students are pressured appropriately, but not too much, we have designed a system which ensures that Year 6 students will never be given more than one formal test, the result of which will contribute towards the end-of-year assessment process, on the same day.
-This special provision does not apply to the Year 6 end-of-year examinations.
+Year 6 students are expected to prepare for more formal assessments than in Year 5.
+To ensure that students are pressured appropriately, but not too much, we have designed a system which ensures that Year 6 students should, if possible, have at most one formal assessment on the same day.
+This is not always possible, but Year 6 students will certainly never have more than two formal assessments on the same day.
+This special provision does not apply to informal tests or to the Year 6 end-of-year examinations.

 Students are expected to complete homework in an average of three subjects each evening.
 In Year 6, each homework should take around 20 minutes.
 This means that the overall homework burden should be approximately one hour, the same as in Year 5.

-Year 6 prefects are not appointed until the beginning of Term 3, based on behaviour during Term 2.
+Year 6 prefects are not appointed until the beginning of Term 3.
+The appointments are based on net housepoints (calculated as 'positives' minus 'negatives') received only during Term 2.
 This means that any organisational or other adjustment issues faced by new Year 6 students during the first term will not affect their chances of being a prefect in Year 6.

 Year 6 assemblies are held separately to the assemblies for the other Middle Department year groups.
 We have found that this allows the Middle Department Coordinator to focus her assemblies more precisely on the students' specific needs.